 Real-World Strategies for the Next Generation of Nursing Educators: Curriculum

 The online Post-Master's Nurse Educator Certificate program features a dynamic curriculum that will prepare you to educate nursing students, healthcare providers, and the public in various environments.
-Additionally, the program's vibrant faculty strive to build a caring, interactive academic community that will ensure a meaningful learning process.
+Additionally, the program's vibrant faculty strive to build a caring and interactive academic community that will ensure a meaningful learning experience.
 We realize that a nurse educator certificate is valued by healthcare organizations, which is why our curriculum provides a real-world focus.
-The curriculum consists of three, 8-week courses that are typically offered during fall, spring and summer terms for your convenience.
+The curriculum consists of three, 8-week courses that are typically offered during fall, spring and summer terms.